jacobbogle/icould-server/README.md

 ## Requirements

 - Python 3.x
-- Flask (installed via requirements.txt)
+- Flask
+- pyicloud

+## Security Note

+Credentials are stored in environment variables.
+For production, use secure methods.